DieJames/CherryQuant/README.md

    2.1.
 Navigate to command prompt in windows: Search cmd and hit enter

    2.2.
 Type py and hit enter.
 This should open python and it should be python 3.

    2.3.
-If python is present type exit() to exit python.
+If python is present type exit() to exit the python interpreter.

    2.4.
 Type the following in the windows command prompt
    ```
    C:\Users\Person>py -m pip install numpy